nv-morpheus/Morpheus/docs/source/getting_started.md

 ====Building Pipeline Complete!====
 ```

 This is important because it shows you the order of the stages and the output type of each one.
 Since some stages cannot accept all types of inputs, Morpheus will report an error if you have configured your pipeline incorrectly.
-For example, if we run the same command as above but forget the `serialize` stage, Morpheus should ouput an error similar to:
+For example, if we run the same command as above but forget the `serialize` stage, Morpheus should output an error similar to:

 ```bash
 $ morpheus run pipeline-nlp from-kafka --input_topic test_pcap deserialize to-file --filename .tmp/temp_out.json --overwrite